vibhorxpandey/best-freshers-project/README.md

-# 100 First-Year Projects for Freshers
+# 100 First-Year Projects for Freshers and 2nd year students

 A curated list of 100 project ideas for first year CS/engineering students — split into **Easy**, **Medium**, and **Hard** tiers so you can level up deliberately instead of guessing what to build next line i did in starting.